vegaprotocol/governance-templates/mainnet/0.74-proposal-templates/README.md

 #### Mark price and “composite” internal price for perpetual funding TWAP updates

-For information on the new mark price feilds and how they are used please see the [vega docs site](https://docs.vega.xyz/testnet/tutorials/proposals/new-perpetuals-market#mark-price-configuration).
+For information on the new mark price fields and how they are used please see the [vega docs site](https://docs.vega.xyz/testnet/tutorials/proposals/new-perpetuals-market#mark-price-configuration).

 ##### Proposed value(s)